hustvl/4DGaussians/README.md

 ## News

-2024.02: We delete some logging settings for debugging, the corrected training time is only **8 mins** (20 mins before) in D-NeRF datasets and **30 mins** (1 hour before) in HyperNeRF datasets.
+2024.02: Accepted by CVPR 2024.
+We delete some logging settings for debugging, the corrected training time is only **8 mins** (20 mins before) in D-NeRF datasets and **30 mins** (1 hour before) in HyperNeRF datasets.
 The rendering quality is not affected.

 ## Environmental Setups